-Ref Key Performance Indicator Reporting Directorate Baseline 2021/22 Target 2023/24 1st Quarter 2nd Quarter 3rd Quarter 4th Quarter Target 2024/25 Target 2025/26 Target 2026/27 Target 2027/28 Definitions TecDir1 Percentage expenditure on the preventative-& corrective planned maintenance budget of the Technical Department Technical 95% 98% 15% 40% 75% 98% 98% 99% 99% 99% Percentage reflecting year to date spend (preventative- & corrective planned maintenance budget votes of technical department.
+Department Ref Key Performance Indicator Baseline 2022/23 Target 2024/25 1st Quarter 2nd Quarter 3rd Quarter 4th Quarter Target 2025/26 Target 2026/27 Target 2027/28 Target 2028/29 Definitions Director Technical TecDir1 Percentage expenditure on the preventative- & corrective planned maintenance budget of the Technical Department 99% 98% 15% 40% 75% 98% 98% 99% 99% 99% Percentage reflecting year to date spend /preventative- & corrective planned maintenance budget votes of technical department.
 Maintenance as defined according to mSCOA and excludes emergency corrective maintenance.
-TecDir3 % Expenditure on Capital Budget by Technical Directorate Technical 90% 95% 10% 40% 60% 95% 95% 96% 96% 97% Percentage reflecting year to date spend / Total capital budget less any contingent liabilities relating to the capital budget of the technical directorate.
+Director Technical TecDir3 % Expenditure on Capital Budget by Technical Directorate 88% 95% 10% 40% 60% 95% 95% 96% 96% 97% Percentage reflecting year to date spend / Total capital budget less any contingent liabilities relating to the capital budget of the technical directorate.
 The total capital budget is the council approved adjusted budget at the time of the measurement.
 Contingent liabilities are only identified at the year end.
-WS1.11 (Cir88) Number of new sewer connections meeting minimum standards Technical New 10 2 4 6 10 10 12 12 14 The total number of new sewer connections (defined as connections to a flush tolet connected to the sewerage system or a septic tank or a VIP toilet) made as part of state-subsidised numan settlements development.
-This is inclusive of new sewer connections to communal facilities that meet basic sanitation standards.
-WS2.11 (Cir88) Number of new water connections meeting minimum standards Technical New 10 2 4 6 10 10 12 12 14 Total number of new water connections meeting minimum standards (supply of water is Piped (tap) water inside dwelling institution, Piped (tap) water inside yard, and/or Community stand: <200 m) as part of state-subsidised human settlements development.
-This is inclusive of new water connections to communal facilities that meet minimum standards.
-TecWat21 Percentage compliance with drinking water quality standards.
-Technical 100% 98% 98% 98% 98% 98% 98% 98% 98% 98% Measure of potable water sample pass rate according to the SANS 241 standard.
-Average of sample results.
-Only microbiological results of Escherichia Coli are considered in the measurement.
-Result should be less than 1 count per 100ml.
-EE1.11 (Cir88) Number of dwellings provided with connections to mains electricity supply by the municipality Technical New 10 2 4 6 10 10 12 12 14 Number of residential supply points commissioned and energised by the municipality FinInc28 Number of formal residential properties for which refuse is removed once per week and which are billed for refuse removal as at period end.
-Finance 13 465 13 465 13 465 13 465 13 465 13 465 13 500 13 550 13 570 13 590 The objective of the KPT is to report on the number of residential properties that have access to the service according to the number of properties billed for the service on the SAMRAS financial system Proxy measure for National Key Performance Indicator.
-TecWat20 Percentage unaccounted water losses Technical 14% 18% 18% 18% 18% 18% 17% 17% 16% 16% Unaccounted-for water (LFW) is the difference between the quantity of water supplied to the municipality's network and the metered quantity of water used by the customers.
-UFW has two components: (a) physical losses due to leakage from pipes, and (b) administrative losses due to illegal connections and under registration of water meters.
-The reduction of UFW is a crucial step to improve the financial health and to save scance water resources.
-TecEl37 Percentage unaccounted electricity losses.
-Technical 10,7% 10,0% 11,0% 10,8% 10,5% 10,0% 10% 10% 10% 10% Unaccounted-for electricity (UFE) is the difference between the quantity of electricity supplied to the municipality's network and the metered quantity of electricity used by the customers.
-UFE has two components: (a) Technical losses due to ageing finadequate networks, and (b) administrative or non-technical losses due to lilegal connections and under registration of electricity meters.
-The reduction of UFE is a crucial step to improve the financial health.
-TecRo7 Kilometres of roads upgraded & rehabilitated Technical 0,6 No target 3 3 4 4 This indicator measures the kilometres of new roads constructed, roads upgraded & rehabilitated and resurfaced.
+Water & Sanitation Number of new formal sewer connections meeting minimum standards New 10 2 4 6 10 10 12 12 14 The total number of new formal residential sewer connections (defined as connections to a flush toilet connected to the sewerage system or a septic tank on a registered erf).
+Excludes connections at informal settlements.
+Proxy measure for National Key Performance Indicator.
+Water & Sanitation W/9211a Number of new formal water connections meeting minimum standards New 10 2 4 6 10 10 12 12 14 Total number of new formal residential water connections meeting minimum standards.
+Exclude connections at informal settlements.
+Proxy measure for National Key Performance Indicator.
+Water & Sanitation Percentage of drinking water samples complying to SANS241.
+100% 98% 98% 98% 98% 98% 98% 98% 98% 98% The percentage of water samples measured that comply with the SANS 241 requirements over a 12 month period for the defined parameters.
+See the SANS 241 requirements for a detailed breakdown of the various tests involved and the associated standard limits for application.
+Electricity EE1.11a Number of formal residential dwellings provided with a new connection to mains electricity supply by the municipality New 8 2 4 6 8 10 10 10 10 Number of new formal residential supply points commissioned and energised by the municipality.
+(Excludes informal areas) Proxy measure for National Key Performance Indicator.
+Income FinInc28 Number of formal residential properties for which refuse is removed once per week and which are billed for refuse removal as at period end.
+13 485 11 873 11 873 11 873 11 873 11 873 11 900 11 910 11 920 11 930 The objective of the KPI is to report on the number of residential properties that have access to the service according to the number of properties billed for the service on the SAMRAS financial system Proxy measure for National Key Performance Indicator.